 Cruise Port: Roseau

 Hurricane Maria hit Dominica as a Category 5 storm on September 18, 2017.
 The island's prime minister said that initial reports were of widespread devastation, with most homes losing roofs from the 160-mph winds.
 Despite the damage, the island nestled between Guadeloupe and Martinique welcomed its first cruise ship call in late December (the small Sea Cloud II) with a major cruise ship call in January (German company TUI Cruises' Mein Schiff 3).
-Carnival Cruise Line resumes visits to Dominica in July, and it will call throughout the summer and fall along with other major lines like Celebrity, Royal Caribbean, Princess, Holland America and Seabourn.
+Carnival Cruise Line resumed visits to Dominica on July 10, and it will call throughout the summer and fall along with other major lines like Celebrity, Royal Caribbean, Princess, Holland America and Seabourn.

 Cruise Ports: Amber Cove; La Romana; Samana; Santo Domingo

 According to the Ministry of Tourism of the Dominican Republic, all ports in the country are operating normally and none suffered damage due to Hurricane Maria, with very little damage from Hurricane Irma.
 (Amber Cove was developed by Carnival as a purpose-built cruise port in 2015.)
 More than 50 cruise ships are expected to arrive this year to the DR, and the small ports in Sans Souci and Cap Cana are also fully functional and carrying out their operations without disruption.

 The Florida Keys